Finding Methane Leaks

 Closing Monitoring Gaps: Ending Exemptions and Modernizing Surface Emissions Monitoring with Available Technologies

-Integrating advanced technologies into SEM, particularly drones equipped with methane sensors, dramatically improves the feasibility, efficiency, and accuracy of enhanced monitoring requirements.
+Integrating advanced technologies into SEM, such as drones equipped with methane sensors, dramatically improves the feasibility, efficiency, and accuracy of enhanced monitoring requirements.
 Unlike manual walking SEM, which is labor-intensive and exposes personnel to hazards such as steep slopes, heavy equipment operations, construction zones, and unpredictable weather, fixed sensors or drones can rapidly and systematically survey the entire landfill surface.
 There are dozens of companies that provide equipment and/or services for methane detection at landfills.
 Drone-based methane monitoring is already commercially available from providers such as ABB, Aerometrix, Bridger Photonics, Project Canary, Scientific Aviation, SeekOps, and SnifferDrone.

 RMI, with WM as a contributor to the report, provides a comprehensive playbook on how advanced methane detection technologies can be used.